Kirkstall Brewery: New brewery

 A new brewery with the same name has been set up close to the original site.
 It has references to the old brewery crest and product names, and taking inspiration for their flagship 5% beer, Dissolution Extra IPA, from an original export beer from the 1860s.

 Renovation

 As part of the renovation project the springs and watercourses that provided the water used in the brewing process were diverted, without damaging the ecosystem of a Site of Special Scientific Interest along the Leeds and Liverpool Canal.
 Remaining underground water flows, together with faulty draining, contributed to the damage to two residential blocks and the need for their demolition in 2012.

 During renovation it was discovered that a Second World War submarine engine was installed at the brewery as a power back-up facility.
 This engine was one of a pair built in 1943, but never actually installed in a submarine.
 It was sold in 1948 to the brewery for power generation.
 The engine was removed in 1994 and is now at the Anson Engine Museum in Poynton, Cheshire, where it underwent restoration.

-Kirkstall Brewery Student Village won the City of Leeds Award for Architecture in 1997.